The pharmaceutical industry has been accused of so much wrongdoing, one would think that Resident Evil was based on a true story.

 This may be inspired by the theoretical Rex 84 and the internment of Americans of Japanese, German and Italian descent during the world wars.
 Inspiration taken from further aboard includes the use of Gulags and concentration camps by other more authoritative governments.

 Any list of places that are supposed to be FEMA camps is extensive to say the least, mainly because of the very little "evidence" needed to "prove" that it is a camp.
 Basically all that's needed is a fence around the site with some basic security measures such as concertina wire and a security camera or two.
-Bonus Points if there are any empty buildings (to house prisoners), access to the rail network (invoking images of the box cars used to transport the Jews and others during the Holocaust - naturally this has led to a few sites really being train service yards), chimney stacks/pipes (for supposed gas chambers and crematoriums) and any sort of military activity ('cause Armies Are Evil and therefore will immediately turn on their neighbors, friends and family at the drop of a hat).
+Also suspicious are empty buildings (to house prisoners), access to the rail network (invoking images of the box cars used to transport the Jews and others during the Holocaust - naturally this has led to a few sites really being train service yards), chimney stacks/pipes (for supposed gas chambers and crematoriums) and any sort of military activity ('cause Armies Are Evil and therefore will immediately turn on their neighbors, friends and family at the drop of a hat).
 On top of that existing prisons, military bases and old internment camps are supposed to be converted into FEMA camps.
 It doesn't end even at the border with sites in Canada and Cuba being included (presumably after the countries merge into the North American Union mentioned above).

 Don't forget the images of "FEMA trains" that pop up that are supposed to transport prisoners around (actually auto-max train cars that are used to transport automobiles).